dell-cloud-marketplace/docker-spree/README.md

     ===================================================================

-In this case, **ca1w7dUhnIgI** is the password allocated to the admin user.
+In this case, **47nnf4FweaKu** is the password allocated to the admin user.

 You can then connect to the admin console...

-    mysql -u admin -p ca1w7dUhnIgI --host 127.0.0.1 --port 3306
+    mysql -u admin -p 47nnf4FweaKu --host 127.0.0.1 --port 3306

 ###Administration Web Console

 The Spree administration console can be accessed by the below URL.
-Enter the admin credentials set up or if sample data is populated use the credentials set up (if these are the default credentials the username is ```spree@example.com``` and password ```spree123```).
+Enter the admin credentials set up or if sample data is populated use the credentials set up (if these are the default credentials, the username is ```spree@example.com``` and password ```spree123```).

      http://localhost:3000/admin